 Even if you don’t end up applying to a women’s college, we hope that will be because you thoroughly weighed the pros and cons of a single-sex education.
 If you don’t end up believing that a women’s college is the best fit for you, that’s okay too—they’re not for everyone.
 Either way, at least you’ll never again fall victim to any of these far-too-prevalent myths!

-If you just can’t get enough of this (ever so witty) information about women’s colleges, we encourage you to download our free e-book on this very topic: Why a Women’s College?
-Whether you’re a counselor or student, there’s something for everyone.
+If you want more information about women’s colleges, we encourage you to download our free e-book, Why a Women’s College?
+Whether you’re a counselor or student, there’s something in it for everyone.